emiliasato/ecommerce-analysis/README.md

 <img src='img/loss_category.png' width='1100'>

+**Q. Are customerse really disappointed about certain products, regardless of slow delivery time?**

-☝️ It seems that `large products` like `office_furniture` and `furniture_mattress_and_upholstery`, which happen to take longer to deliver, are performing worse than other products.
+From our previous analysis, it seems that that `large products` like `office_furniture` and `furniture_mattress_and_upholstery`, which happen to take longer to deliver, are performing worse than other products.

-🤔 Are consumers disappointed about these products or by the slow delivery time ❓
+In our next analysis, we will find out if consumers are really disappointed about these products or simply by the slower delivery time by nature.

 👉 Run an OLS to model `review_score` :
 * to isolate the real contribution of each product category on customer satisfaction,